i-doit/knowledge-base/docs/en/installation/manual-installation/microsoft-windows-server/index.md

 ### Uninstallation

-To uninstall i-doit, the Apache2 service must be stopped first.
+To uninstall i-doit, the Apache2 service must be stopped first.<br>
 For this we enter the following command in the command prompt:

     C:\i-doit\apache-2.4\bin\httpd.exe -k stop